Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Experiments

 \subsection{Further Analysis}

 To investigate the impact of key hyperparameters in \sys, we construct 10 backdoored models with 60 triggers.
 Details are in Appendix~\ref{appendix:hyperparameters}.
-We perform \textbf{ablation stydies} on key modules; the results are in Appendix~\ref{appendix:ablation}.
-The \textbf{independence of the data source} is investigated in Appendix~\ref{appendix:data}.
+We investigate the \textbf{independence of the data source} in Section~\ref{section:data}, \textbf{false positive analysis on clean models} in Section~\ref{section:fp}, \textbf{verification thresholds} in Section~\ref{section:thresholds}, and \textbf{multi-granularity trigger detection} in Appendix~\ref{appendix:granularity}.
+We also measure the overhead of adversarial purification in Appendix~\ref{appendix:overhead}, purifying a BERT-base model requires only moderate GPU memory and converges within a few epochs, indicating that the offline purification cost is practical.